Skip to main content

 4. Tell the student what you're planning to do next.
 This could include:

-1. Considering his or her answers and thinking further about your next step
+1. Considering his or her answers and thinking further about your next step (if you are undecided about the occurrence of a violation); OR

 2. Reporting the incident to the Academic Integrity Office